Unlock a $5,000 Bonus Gift

 A longtime supporter, Parke Kunkle has pledged a $5,000 bonus gift if 100 more donors give by June 30.
 Help bring engaging science experiences to your community.
 Donate today and you’ll make a greater impact!

-UPDATE (5/25): We still need 37 more donors to contribute to unlock Parke's gift.
+UPDATE (6/15): We did it!
+The bonus gift has been unlocked!
 Thank you to those who have contributed to date.
-There's still time to get involved & help increase support for the Bell by making a gift today!
+There's still time to get involved in supporting the Bell by making a gift today!

 Join Parke in helping return a state-of-the-art public planetarium to Minnesota and increase access to quality science programs and PreK-12 educational resources.
 Your gift to the new Bell Museum + Planetarium will impact learners of all ages in your community and across Minnesota.